 Tickets should be classified into components indicating which area of the Django codebase they belong to.
 This makes tickets better organized and easier to find.

-The severity attribute is used to identify blockers, that is, issues which should get fixed before releasing the next version of Django.
+The severity attribute is used to identify blockers, that is, issues that should get fixed before releasing the next version of Django.
 Typically those issues are bugs causing regressions from earlier versions or potentially causing severe data losses.
 This attribute is quite rarely used and the vast majority of tickets have a severity of “Normal”.

 It is possible to use the version attribute to indicate in which version the reported bug was identified.